TheProdigy161/ts-object-parser/README.md

 First initialize the JSON object that will be parsed:

-	let  array: IUser[] = [
+	let  array: ITestObject[] = [
 		{
-			id:  1,
+			id: 12,
-			firstName:  "Ross",
+			firstName: "Peter",
-			lastName:  "Bratton",
+			lastName: "Parker",
-			userDetails: {
+			details: {
-				age:  24,
+				age: 26,
-				dateOfBirth:  new  Date(1995, 7, 19)
+				dateOfBirth: new Date(1993, 8, 27)
 			}
 		},
 		{
-			id:  2,
+			id: 13,
-			firstName:  "Joe",
+			firstName: "Mary",
-			lastName:  "Bloggs",
+			lastName: "Jane",
-			userDetails: {
+			details: {
-				age:  40,
+				age: 26,
-				dateOfBirth:  new  Date(1980, 9, 20)
+				dateOfBirth: new Date(1993, 8, 18)
 			}
 		}
 	];

 Then pass through the array and the type that each element in the array will be.
-In this example, that will be the **User** type:
+In this example, that will be the **TestObject** type:

-	let userArrayWithParse: User[] = ParseArray(array, User);
+	let parsedArray: TestObject[] = ParseArray(jsonArray, TestObject);

-Then an array of **User** will be returned with all of the elements having their functions initialized.
+Then an array of **TestObject** will be returned with all of the elements having their functions initialized.

 ### GetTypes
 The **getTypes** is used to specify the type for each complex object.
-For example on the **User** class the following would be the required function implementation since it implements the class **UserDetails**:
+For example on the **TestObject** class the following would be the required function implementation since it implements the class **TestObjectDetails**:

 	getTypes() {
 		return {
-			userDetails: UserDetails
+			details: TestObjectDetails
 		}
 	}

-When specifying the types the key (**userDetails**) is the name of the variable as it is shown in the user class.
-Then the value is the type (**UserDetails**) of the variable.
+When specifying the types the key (**details**) is the name of the variable as it is shown in the user class.
+Then the value is the type (**TestObjectDetails**) of the variable.

 If there are no complex objects on the class, then the **IJsonParser** interface does not need to be implemented and the **getTypes** function is not required.